trailheadapps/redwoods-insurance/README.md

 >
 > Once you have established your connected app, copy the consumer key into the TrailIsurance/bootconfig.plist file using Xcode.

 Once you've created your scratch org, you'll need to login and create a user.
-You could use `sfdx force:user:create` however, the created user and password will be more difficult to type on your mobile device, than one of your own choosing.
+You could use `sfdx force:user:password:generate` and generate a password for the default user.
+However, the created user and password will be more difficult to type on your mobile device, than one of your own choosing.

 > Note!
 Scratch orgs authenticate via test.salesforce.com, not login.salesforce.com.
 When the application launches on a device or a simulator, use the gear icon in the upper right of the login screen to select 'sandbox'.
 Otherwise your authentication to a scratch org will fail.